-At the time of the inspection we noted that the electrical installation appears to have items that may not be compliant with the electrical regulations AS3000-2007.
+At the time of the inspection we noted that electrical installation items are not compliant with the electrical regulations AS3000-2007 and each picture attached is an electrical installation defect.

 We recommend that the purchaser engages a licensed electrical contractor to check compliance and make good any defective wiring or unsafe items throughout the entire property including the outbuildings etc.